Gate Locks for Wooden Gates & Garage Doors: a guide.

 Garage door defender / Garage door protector kit

-There is no doubt that this is a good lock for up and over doors, however it
+There is no doubt that this is a good lock for up and over doors, however it will not work on side hinged/side opening doors.

-pros:- None for side hinged doors!
+- None for side hinged doors!

 - Great for up and over doors!